Upcoming course dates

 J-PAL 350x: Measuring Health Outcomes in Field Surveys

-This eight-week edX course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
+This course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
 The course showcases real world examples from research studies by J-PAL affiliated professors in India and Kenya to provide practical insights about study design, measurement of health outcomes and data collection, as well as common challenges and constraints in implementing health surveys in the field.
 The course covers topics such as:

 - Measuring individual and population health